CDLUC3/uc3-present/devops_build/README.md

 ----

-### Project 4: Build java libraries and publish to an artifact repo
+### Build Project 4: Build java libraries and publish to an artifact repo
 - ⚙️ AWS CodeArtifact

 ----